Agricultural Literacy Curriculum Matrix

 - 1:47-4:01 will help set the stage for the historical setting of the cattle drives.
 This section of video describes the cattle market at the time.
 There was an over-abundance of cattle in Texas and a shortage of cattle in the East.
 Students will also be able to see the modern day Texas Longhorn.

 - 5:41-7:45 explains the job of the cowboys or "drovers," how horses were used on the drive, the typical age of cattle drive workers and risks on the drive.
-It also introduces the Texas Fever, an illness that was transmitted from ticks on Texas cattle.
+It also introduces the Texas Fever, an illness that was transmitted by ticks on Texas cattle.

 - 8:00-9:25 describes the long working hours of cattle drivers.